Toucdev/Toucdev/README.md

 > Your may have heard of me as **"Toucan"**

-👋 I am a middle school student who is interested in computer programming. *(Mainly web and game development)* I am better at frontend and graphic design but am trying to learn backend.
+👋 I am a high school student who is interested in computer programming. *(Mainly web and game development)* I am better at frontend and graphic design but am trying to learn backend.

 📓 90% Self-taught.
-YouTube and w3schools are a blessing.
+YouTube and w3schools are a pretty cool.

 ## Current proficiencies:

-> *Beginner means basic understanding, but not able to do many things without help*

 🔵 **@Roblox LUA*U* - Intermediate/advanced**